Skip to main content

 What Drives Cost in Toronto

 Toronto is the only Canadian host city with confirmed World Cup matches at a venue accessible by public transit.
 That transit advantage compresses the transport budget significantly compared to car-dependent host cities like Dallas or Kansas City.
 The main cost pressure is lodging: a constrained downtown hotel market that will tighten further under FIFA demand.
-Tickets remain affordable by host-city standards because BMO Field’s smaller capacity means Toronto is likely allocated group-stage matches rather than high-demand knockout rounds.
+Tickets remain affordable by host-city standards because Toronto’s slate is mostly group-stage — five group matches plus one Round of 32 (July 2) — rather than the priciest late knockout rounds.

 Stackability: World Cup + MLB in Toronto